Dinosaur (Disney's Animal Kingdom): Preshow

-Guests enter a small standup theater and a short movie comes on a projection screen.
-The first part of the movie is a small presentation by the fictional director of the Dino Institute, Dr. Helen Marsh (played by Phylicia Rashad).
+Guests entered a small standup theater and a short movie came on a projection screen.
+The first part of the movie was a small presentation by the fictional director of the Dino Institute, Dr. Helen Marsh (played by Phylicia Rashad).
 She claims that the "bare bones" approach of displaying research of prehistory is "about to become extinct."
 She says that the Dino Institute has created a "time rover" that has the ability to take guests to the age of the dinosaurs.
 She says that the rover is intended to take guests to a "breathtaking world where you will witness the most fantastic creatures to ever walk the earth."
 Dr. Marsh then transfers to a "live" feed of the control center for a comprehensive safety briefing.
-Riders are greeted in the second section of the movie by the controller Dr. Grant Seeker (played by actor Wallace Langham).
+Riders were greeted in the second section of the movie by the controller Dr. Grant Seeker (played by actor Wallace Langham).
 Seeker decides to skip most of the safety notes and get to talking about what his intentions are.
 He intends to use the time rover and the guests that were supposed to take a tour to go on a mission to save an Iguanodon from extinction and bring it back to the Dino Institute.
 He says that he tagged him with a locator during a previous "unauthorized" field trip.
 He then goes on to say that the Iguanodon is at the very end of the Cretaceous period.
-However, Dr. Marsh comes into the control center to "correct a little misstatement."
-She says that the tours are intended for the Early Cretaceous, and that the rovers are locked on those coordinates.
+However, Dr. Marsh comes into the control center and says that the tours are intended for the Early Cretaceous, and that the rovers are locked on those coordinates.
 Dr. Seeker then continues his "safety briefing" by talking about flash photos and seatbelts.
-Dr. Marsh leaves the room during that small section of the video, and Seeker unlocks the time coordinates behind her back.
-Automatic doors on the opposite side of the theatre open up to the entrance of the loading area.
-As guests exit, the voice of Seeker is heard, reminding guests that they are “the only ones who received this mission” and to not tell anyone else.
+Dr. Marsh leaves the room during that small section of the video, and Dr. Seeker unlocks the time coordinates behind her back.
+Automatic doors on the opposite side of the theatre opened up to the entrance of the loading area.
+As guests exited, the voice of Dr. Seeker was heard, reminding guests and to not tell anyone else.

 Ride experience

-The ride while it was Countdown to Extinction.
+The ride while it was known as Countdown to Extinction.